You’ve heard it many times before.

 The content takes you over… The advice inflames you to try more and try harder.
 The story puts you in a spell.

-A great example of long-form epic content that went viral is Brian Dean’s “Google’s 200 Ranking Factors.”
+A great example of long-form epic, great content that went viral is Brian Dean’s “Google’s 200 Ranking Factors.”

 The importance of integrating accurate data into your content can’t be over-emphasized.
 Data is so much more than just someone’s opinion.
 It’s been tested and proven.
 And you need more than one test to be sure about your results, even in A/B tests.